foobarjimmy/custom_prusa_mini/README.md

 > Please note that the image uses a capacitive sensor rather than a inductive sensor, both are connected similarly wiring of an optocoupler module

 Note that there are many sorts of sensors, a few are listed here.
 Generally speaking, the larger the diameter of the sensor, the larger the detection distance to the bed.
 Note that these work well with metal beds (Iron/steel better than Aluminium), but will not work for glass (capacitive sensors work on glass but are prone to drift by moisture in the air, a touch sensor may then be a better alternative).

-# ESP3D v3.0 ALPHA for wireless printing & monitoring
-Flash the pre-compiled esp3d_80e5de_alpha85.bin to your ESP32CAM and disconnect.Then waits for AP (ESP32CAM ..something like that) to show up.
-After setting up the esp3d and connected to the interface, upload index.html.gz.

-ESP3D v3.0 is able to print as host.No more limit on the file transfer stuff.